 - Verification: Your health provider must complete the housing, ESA and/or meal plan verification form by the deadlines above.
 Log into Accommodate and upload your verification form by selecting your "documents" tab.
 The verification form can be faxed to 740-427-5523 or emailed to email@example.com. (see below for detailed scanning instructions).

-- Schedule a meeting with the director of SASS using the Appointment menu item in Accommodate, within two weeks prior to the deadlines above to review your request or earlier if possible.
+- Schedule a meeting with the director of SASS using the Appointment menu item in Accommodate to review your request.
 Please contact firstname.lastname@example.org if you are unable to schedule a meeting during this time.

-- If you are renewing a previously approved accommodation please indicate this renewal on the request form.
-Renewal of a program accommodation will not require a meeting with the director of SASS OR additional documentation unless a student chooses to submit new information from their health provider.
+- If you are renewing a previously approved accommodation please indicate this renewal on the request.
+Renewal of a program accommodation will not require a meeting with the director of SASS or additional documentation unless a student chooses to submit new information from their health provider.

 Program accommodations requested after the deadlines will be considered but cannot be guaranteed.

 Submitting a request for a reasonable program accommodation does not guarantee a specific accommodation.
 Students must complete the program accommodation request process and receive approval before engaging in any behaviors related to the requested program accommodation

 Please contact SASS at 740-427-5692 or email Emily Wise at email@example.com if you require an alternate format to access the forms.

 - Show that the requested accommodation is necessary to provide equal access to the college residential living space, allow students to use and enjoy their residential living space, and/or provide access to the College’s programs and/or facilities;